Making lives better tomorrow because what is done today

 Because of Andrea’s background in Human Services and her work with Organizational Behavior, her knowledge spans across strategic planing, corporate university development, cultural change, team building and leadership and supervisory development.
 Passionate about results, she puts other’s objectives first.

-Area Director of Residential Services & Vice President
+Iowa Director & Vice President

 Eric Seitz is the Director for AmeriServe’s Residential Program.
 Eric supports the individuals that we serve by working with our team members to assist them in attaining lives of purpose and pleasure.
 He has over 30 years of experience working with people in a variety of settings, starting in this particular field after attaining his bachelor’s degree in psychology.
 Outside of work, Eric enjoys photography, gardening, and hunting.

-Area Director of Less-Than-24-Hour Services
+Iowa Director of Less-Than-24-Hour Services

 At AmeriServe, Jim is the Director for the Comminity Program.
 He has a Bachelor’s of Science Degree in Human and Social Services Administration from Bellevue University in Nebraska.
 Jim has been with AmeriServe since October 2015 with over 20 years of experience helping others.
 He loves the outdoors, especially hunting and fishing.